TrishaSrikanth-459/DeployStega/routing/namespace/routing_namespace.md

 ---

-## Noise and Benign Activity
-The routing namespace includes artifact classes that appear in benign platform activity regardless of whether they are used for signaling.

-The presence of benign accesses to routing artifacts is intentional.
-Noise is modeled implicitly through the natural prevalence and access distribution of artifact classes, rather than through separate noise-specific artifacts.

-No artifact in the namespace is assumed to be signaling by default.

----

 ## Access-Control Considerations
 Identifier definitions are independent of permissions such that they specify **how artifacts are named**, not **who can access or modify them**, and are